MartinPankraz/ABAP-Developer-Day/student/quest1.md

 <img alt="Contoso YaaC" src="../img/student/Quest1/ContosoYaac.jpg"  width="800">
 </p>

-If not switch to this Directory, by clicking on your user, selecting Switch directory and then clicking on Switch for the Contoso YAAC Directory.
+If not switch to this Directory, by clicking on your user, selecting **Switch directory** and then clicking on Switch for the Contoso YAAC Directory.

 <p align="center" width="100%">
 <img alt="Switch Directory" src="../img/student/Quest1/SwitchDirectory.jpg"  width="800">
 </p>

-Open the [Fiori app]() and create your first order using the SAP Online Shop built on RAP and cloud-compliant ABAP!

-> **Warning** Todo

 ## Provision your workflow orchestrator - Azure Logic Apps

-1. Use the Search bar at the top, search for Logic Apps and click on the Logic Apps under Services.
+1. From the [Azure portal](https://portal.azure.com/#home), use the Search bar at the top, search for Logic Apps and click on the Logic Apps under Services.

 <p align="center" width="100%">
 <img alt="Search Logic Apps" src="../img/student/Quest1/SearchLogicApps.jpg"  width="600">